How to Support Your Local Bookstores Right Now | Washingtonian (DC)

 Libro.fm

-This Seattle-based audiobook company lets you order audiobooks through local, independent bookstores—including many DMV stores—which means that 100 percent of your purchase goes to supporting your neighborhood shops.
-Right now, they’re running a deal for new members to get two audiobooks for $14.99.
+This Seattle-based audiobook company lets you order audiobooks through local, independent bookstores—including many DC-area stores—which means 100 percent of your purchase goes to supporting your neighborhood shops.
+Right now, it’s running a deal for new members to get two audiobooks for $14.99.

 Lost City Books

 Lost City Books just reopened its Adams Morgan location in February.
-Now, they’re shipping free of charge in the District.
-Owner Adam Waterreus says that customers should email oracle@lostcitybookstore.com, visit their website, or get in touch via Instagram, Facebook or Twitter if they are interested in ordering books or gift cards.
+Now, it’s shipping free of charge in the District.
+Owner Adam Waterreus says customers should email oracle@lostcitybookstore.com, visit the website, or get in touch via Instagram, Facebook, or Twitter if they’re interested in ordering books or gift cards.

 Loyalty Bookstore

 For the month of March, this newly reopened bookstore with locations in Petworth and Silver Spring is shipping books for a flat $2 rate.
 Already burned through your TBR pile over the weekend?
-Check out their suggested reading list on their website.
+Check out the store’s suggested reading list on its website.

 This Anacostia store specializes in books by black authors.
-It’s closed to the public, but customers can order books at a discounted shipping rate through the bookstore’s website through March 25.
+It’s closed to the public, but customers can order books at a discounted shipping rate through the store’s website through March 25.

 One More Page Books

-This Arlington bookstore is offering free curbside pickup and free delivery to homes in North Arlington, Falls Church and McLean.
+This Arlington store is offering free curbside pickup and free delivery to homes in North Arlington, Falls Church, and McLean.
 Orders received by 3 p.m. will be delivered in the same day, the store announced on Twitter.
-Orders can be placed through their website.
+Orders can be placed through the website.

 Politics and Prose

-Politics and Prose will offer free shipping through March 31 on all orders going to addresses in the U.S. Place orders through their website or over the phone at 202-364-1919.
+Politics and Prose will offer free shipping through March 31 on all orders going to addresses in the U.S. Place orders through the website or over the phone at 202-364-1919.

 Scrawl Books